akath19/katacoda-k8s-basics-scenario/yp-challenges/secure-configuration/step1.md

 If your application is running correctly you will see the Grafana login page

 If not, hit `ctrl+c` to exit the command and keep working, you can run it as many times as you want (but not in parallel)

-# Hints
-1. The documentation on Kubernetes Secrets is [here](https://kubernetes.io/docs/concepts/configuration/secret/)
-2. The documentation on how to mount environment variables is available [here](https://kubernetes.io/docs/concepts/configuration/secret/)